wcgordon1/TustinRecruiting/src/content/glossary/cryptographic-hashing.md

   - title: Related Terms
     value: None
 ---
-Cryptographic Hashing is a fundamental process in cybersecurity that involves transforming input data of any size into a fixed-size string of characters, which is typically a hexadecimal number.
-This transformation is performed using a hash function, a mathematical algorithm that ensures the output (known as the hash value or hash code) is unique to each unique input.
-This means that even the slightest change in the input data results in a significantly different hash value.
-The primary purpose of cryptographic hashing is to verify data integrity, ensuring that data has not been altered or tampered with.
-Hash functions are designed to be one-way functions, meaning that it is computationally infeasible to reverse the process and reconstruct the original input data from its hash value.
+Cryptographic hashing is a fundamental process in cybersecurity, involving the transformation of input data, known as a message, into a fixed-size string of bytes, typically represented as a hexadecimal number.
+This transformation is governed by a hash function, which is designed to be a one-way function, meaning it is computationally infeasible to reverse the process to retrieve the original input data from the hash value.
+The hash value, also referred to as a "digest," serves as a unique fingerprint of the input data, ensuring data integrity by allowing any changes to the data to be easily detected.
+Cryptographic hash functions are characterized by properties such as determinism, pre-image resistance, small changes in input producing significant changes in output (avalanche effect), and collision resistance.

 ## Common Applications

 ### Data Integrity Verification
-Cryptographic hashing is widely used to verify the integrity of files and data transmissions.
-By comparing hash values before and after data transfer, users can ensure that the data has not been corrupted or altered.
+Cryptographic hashes are widely used to verify the integrity of data files and messages.
+By comparing the hash value generated from the original data to that of a received or stored version, one can determine if the data has been altered.

 ### Password Storage
-Instead of storing passwords in plaintext, systems use hash functions to store hashed versions of passwords.
-This ensures that even if the data is breached, the actual passwords remain protected, as reversing hash values to obtain the original passwords is nearly impossible.
+Hashes are used to securely store passwords.
+Instead of storing plain text passwords, systems store the hash values, making it difficult for attackers to retrieve the original passwords even if they access the hash values.

 ### Digital Signatures
-Hash functions play a crucial role in digital signatures, where they are used to generate a hash of a message.
-This hash is then encrypted with a private key to create a signature, ensuring the authenticity and integrity of the message.
+Digital signatures employ cryptographic hashing to verify the authenticity and integrity of a message or document.
+The hash of the message is encrypted with a private key to create the signature, which can be decrypted by the recipient using the corresponding public key.

 ### Blockchain Technology
-In blockchain, cryptographic hashing is used to link blocks of data together securely.
-Each block contains a hash of the previous block, forming a chain that is resistant to tampering.
+In blockchain systems, cryptographic hashing ensures the integrity of transaction data.
+Each block in a blockchain contains the hash of the previous block, creating a chain that is resistant to tampering.

 ## Safety Considerations

-### Collision Resistance
+### Collision Attacks
-A crucial safety consideration in cryptographic hashing is collision resistance, which is the ability of a hash function to avoid generating the same hash value for different inputs.
-A good hash function minimizes the possibility of collisions to ensure data integrity.

-### Preimage and Second Preimage Resistance
-Hash functions should be designed to be preimage resistant, meaning it should be infeasible to find an input that corresponds to a specific hash value.
-Second preimage resistance ensures it is difficult to find a second input that hashes to the same value as a given input.
+A collision occurs when two different inputs produce the same hash value.
+Cryptographic hash functions are designed to minimize the risk of collisions, but they are not impossible.
+Using a hash function that is known to be collision-resistant is crucial for maintaining security.

+### Length Extension Attacks
+Certain hash functions are vulnerable to length extension attacks, where an attacker can append data to the end of a hashed message without knowing the original message, and still produce a valid hash.
+Choosing a hash function resistant to such attacks, like those based on the SHA-3 standard, can mitigate this risk.

-### Use of Secure Algorithms
+### Obsolescence of Hash Functions
-It's essential to use secure and widely accepted hash algorithms, such as SHA-256 or SHA-3, as older algorithms like MD5 and SHA-1 have vulnerabilities that can be exploited.
+Some older cryptographic hash functions, such as MD5 and SHA-1, have been found to be insecure due to vulnerabilities that facilitate collision attacks.
+It is important to use modern hash functions like SHA-256 or SHA-3 to ensure robust security.

 ## Related Terms or Concepts

 ### Hash Function
-A mathematical algorithm that transforms input data into a fixed-size string of characters, forming the basis of cryptographic hashing.
+A mathematical algorithm that transforms input data of variable length into a fixed-size string of text, serving as the basis for cryptographic hashing.

-### Message Digest
-Another term for the hash value or hash code, representing the output of a hash function.

 ### Salt
-A random value added to input data before hashing, commonly used in password hashing to prevent attacks that use precomputed hash tables, such as rainbow tables.
+A random value added to input data before hashing, used to enhance security by preventing attacks such as rainbow table attacks on stored hash values.

 ### Hash Collision
-An event where two different inputs produce the same hash value, which a secure hash function aims to minimize.
+An event where two different inputs produce the same hash output, which cryptographic hash functions aim to minimize.

+### Pre-image Resistance
+A property of hash functions that makes it computationally infeasible to reverse-engineer the original input data from its hash value.

+### Digital Certificate
+An electronic document used to prove the ownership of a public key, often containing a hash of the document to ensure its integrity during transmission.